BasileTrujillo/terraform-elastic-beanstalk-php/README.md

 ### Example

-Take a look at [example.tf](./example.tf) for a full example.
+* Take a look at [example.tf](./example.tf) for an example with Elastic Beanstalk and Route53.
+* Take a look at [example_with_cloudfront.tf](./example_with_cloudfront.tf) for an example with Elastic Beanstalk, Cloudfront and Route53.

 ## Customize

 Many options are available through variables.
-Feel free to look into `eb-env/variables.tf` to see all parameters you can setup.
+Feel free to look into `variables.tf` inside each module to see all parameters you can setup.

 # Tips